asd-noor/vivasoft-blogs/go-concurrency-analogy/blog.md

 Wait a minute?!!
 The results aren't consistent.
 Let's break it down why did that happen:

-1. Concurrent access: Multiple goroutines are trying to access and modify the counter variable simultaneously.
+1. Concurrent access: Multiple goroutines are trying to access and modify the ProductCount variable simultaneously.
-2. Non-atomic operation: The increment operation (counter++) is not atomic.
+2. Non-atomic operation: The increment operation (inventory.ProductCount++) is not atomic.
 It actually consists of three steps:
-	1. Read the current value of counter
+   1. Read the current value of ProductCount
    2. Add 1 to this value
-	3. Write the new value back to counter
+   3. Write the new value back to ProductCount
 3. Interleaving of operations: Due to the concurrent nature of goroutines, these steps can interleave in unpredictable ways.
 For example:
-	- Goroutine A reads counter (value 5)
+   - Goroutine A reads ProductCount (value 5)
-	- Goroutine B reads counter (also value 5)
+   - Goroutine B reads ProductCount (also value 5)
    - Goroutine A increments to 6 and writes back
    - Goroutine B increments to 6 (not 7!) and writes back
 4. Lost updates: In the scenario above, what should have been two increments resulting in 7, only resulted in 6.
 This is a "lost update".
 5. Scheduling unpredictability: The exact ordering of goroutine execution is not guaranteed and can vary between runs.
 6. Hardware and OS factors: Different results might also occur due to factors like CPU core count, system load, and OS scheduling decisions.